ibm-cloud-docs/virtualization/advanced-single-site-vmware-reference-architecturesoftlayer.md

 ***Attaching host profile to capacity cluster***

 Now that you created a host profile, you need to attach the host profile to the cluster.
-Clusters are attached so that they can be applied to the capacity hosts.
+Profiles are attached so that they can be applied to the capacity hosts.

 1. Go to the **Host and Clusters** view in the vSphere Web Client.
 2. Enter maintenance mode for each host in the cluster. **Note:** Profiles can be applied only to hosts that are in maintenance mode.